What’s the Best Toilet Paper for Your Home’s Plumbing?

 1-ply versus 2- or 3-ply

-One of the biggest factors in determining if your TP is good for your plumbing is the number of plies (or layers) it has.
+One of the biggest factors in determining if your toilet paper is good for your plumbing is the number of plies (or layers) it has.

 Single or 1-ply toilet paper is usually the most affordable option per sheet but since it’s thinner you may end up using more sheets each bathroom trip.
 Companies have started making 1-ply toilet paper that’s stronger and more absorbent than older products.
 From a plumbing perspective, 1-ply TP is beneficial because it usually dissolves faster than 2-ply products.